 Q: I have an Intel Celeron G1610T CPU.
 Can I upgrade it?

-Intel G1610T Overclocking
+Celeron G1610T Overclocking

 Sorry, overclocking information is not available at this time.